How to Get Rid of Mice

 For all these reasons it may be preferable to consult a professional Pest Controller who will know exactly who to handle each situation in order to achieve complete mice control.

 Owl Pest Control Technicians are qualified and work with the most effective rodent control products available for professional use.
-They have the experience and knowledge required to get rodents quickly from any tricky area around your home or office, e.g.:
+They have decades of experience and knowledge required to get rodents quickly from any tricky area around your home or office, e.g.:

-- Mice inside walls and behind plaster boards or mice nests in insulation materials;
+- Mice inside walls, behind plasterboards, or mice nests in insulation materials;

-- Mice in kitchen presses, quickly noticeable with gnaw marks on packaging and droppings in presses
+- Evidence of mice presence in kitchen presses, quickly noticeable with gnaw marks on packaging and droppings

 - Other areas where mice like to nest, such as a warm and cosy Hot Press

 Problem with Mice in Dublin?
 Ask a Rodent Control Specialist:

 4. Prevent mice from coming back